 - Brush to apply Mod Podge (I have a few brushes I keep for Mod Podge and glue and keep them separate from my paintbrushes)

 1. First, prepare your jars.
 Make sure that they are clean and dry.
-Print out your templates, cut out and trace onto black paper.
+Print out your templates, cut them out, and trace them onto black paper.
 Depending on the age of the kids, you might have to do this step for them.
 We used cardstock, but thinner paper would also work.

 Tip: Use a white pencil crayon to trace the template onto black paper to make it easier to see.